Shram Suvidha

-Shram Suvidha is a Web Portal to provide a single platform for all labour compliances.
+Shram Suvidha is a Web Portal to provide a single platform for all labour compliances.The Unified Shram Suvidha Portal is developed to facilitate reporting of Inspections, and submission of Returns.
+The Unified Shram Suvidha Portal has been envisaged as a single point of contact between employer and enforcement agencies bringing in transparency in their day-to-day interactions.
+For integration of data among various enforcement agencies, each inspectable unit under any Labour Law has been assigned one Labour Identification Number (LIN).

 India has more than 40 labour laws regulated by the Ministry of Labour and Employment, the Government of India and State Government.
 Compliance with these laws is tedious and time-consuming.
 As a result, employers often do not comply.
 The scale of noncompliance exceeds the ability of enforcement agencies to regulate.
 Amidst the confusion, employees do not always receive what they are entitled to under these laws.

 Objectives

 The primary objectives of Shram Suvidha are: